Thomas-Hill/Numerical-Analysis-/FixedPointIteration.md

 ## **Routine Name:** fixPointIteration

-**Description:** This routine represents a method for finding roots of a function.
+**Description:** This routine represents a method for finding roots of a function using fixed point or functional iteration.
-It uses an auxilary function called function for evaluating functions at a given point.
+It uses an auxilary function called function for evaluating a given function at a point.

 **Input:**  It takes as an argument a string specifying the function, a double represting our intitial guess, a tolerance and a maximum number of iterations.